 When the Fonzie doll first became popular in 1976, the Ideal toy company was quick to make a version of their Evel Kneivel chopper using gray and black plastic which they marketed as a generic toy motorcycle.
 This motorcycle was advertised in some store catalogues (Sears and JC Penny's) as being the motorcycle that went with Mego's Fonzie doll before Mego was able to get their own official "Fonzie's Motorcycle" produced.
 The Mego motorcycle, which has spinning action, is shown above in an original ad that I found online, while the ad for the ideal chopper is shown below.
 Mego responded by producing three TV commercials: Two featuring the Fonz doll and the official Fonzie Motorcycle, and the third commercial for the complete Happy Days toy line including the four dolls, Jalopy car, motorcycle, and the Garage playset.
 Ideal's black chopper can still be found today though it is quite rare.

 http://www.sitcomsonline.com/memorabi.html This is a somewhat confusing image for a number of reasons.
-Firstly this NOT Fonzie's motorcycle, as this toy was made by Ideal.
+Firstly this not Fonzie's motorcycle, as this motorcycle toy was made by Ideal.
 Second, this doll has a different head sculpt than the one on the standard Fonzie Mego (the hair and face are quite different).
-The jacket and pants are slightly different as well (the jacket is attached in the front as though the zipper is half way up rather than being being left completely open, and the pants are bell-bottoms).
+The jacket and pants are slightly different as well (the jacket is attached in the front as though the zipper is half way up rather than being left completely open, and the pants are bell-bottoms).
 It's likely that this was another prototype, though it confuses me as to why a department store would be using prototypes for their catalogue photography.
 Perhaps one of Mego's distributors supplied the image and was also associated with Ideal in some way?
 Its a mystery to me!

 The Mego Museum website has also posted photos of yet another prototype for the 8 inch Fonzie head: http://www.megomuseum.com/the-mego-fonzie-prototype/ Photos of an unproduced 12 inch Fonzie doll prototype are also found at the Mego Museum site.